mikes802/Oracle-SQL-Schools-Database/README.md

 # Oracle SQL Schools Database
 Oracle SQL project on a "Schools" database schema consisting of eight tables.
+> Q1.
+Create queries that can be used on all eight tables to find a record count.
+<details><summary>Click here for SQL code</summary>

 ```sql
 /*
 Eight queries that return one row and one column